luontola/web-intro/databases.md

 }
 ```

-- update the template `guestbook.rb` to render all the comments similar to we rendered all the pictures in `pictures.erb`
-  - will need to access the comment hash elements similar to how we accessed `PAGES`
+Finally update the template `guestbook.rb` to render all the comments similar to how we rendered all the pictures in `pictures.erb`.
+You can access the elements of the comment hashes similar to how we accessed the elements of the `PAGES` hash.

-- check that adding comments works
+Check that adding comments works.
-- now it will be easy to change the templates or edit/remove old comments
-- try restarting the server to see that the comments are lost when you restart it; a database is needed now

 [View solution](https://github.com/orfjackal/web-intro-project/commit/243a1734f0b048eea92efc702a56767d88263034)